The Manual of the Psi

 On the other hand, if a given rule is not in play in one's campaign, it can make for a great character limitation!
 Fatigue rules can really put a damper on a psi in a long-running battle, particularly against other super-powered foes who lack such a limitation.
 Initiative penalties can definitely shift the course of a battle, lending more weight to a psi's 'lesser' abilities.
 And so on.

-Distraction: psionics require intense concentration in order to be invoked properly - they involve nigh-absolute focus in order to achieve effects of the mind or body that are typically impossible for 'normals'.
+Distraction: psionics require intense concentration to be invoked properly - they involve nigh-absolute focus to achieve effects of the self that are typically impossible for 'normals'.
 This is why the number of powers a psi can maintain simultaneously depends on their Intellect trait - that statistic controls, among other things, the inner-looking, meditative eye that makes using psionics possible.

-A black distraction ACT indicates that the psi cannot use any of their powers at all.
-A red ACT means any attempt to use a talent or art will fail, a blue ACT roll allows skills or talents to be used without failure, and a yellow ACT roll means the psi, despite whatever prevailing conditions exist outside themselves, can still utilize any of his or her psionics.
+A black distraction ACTION indicates that the psi cannot use any powers at all.
+A red ACTION means any attempt to use a talent or art will fail, a blue ACTION roll allows skills or talents to function without failure, and a yellow ACTION roll means the psi, despite whatever prevailing conditions exist outside themselves, can still utilize any of his or her psionics.
 A psi may attempt to use an interrupted power again on their next action.

 This focus can be anything, really.
 Perhaps a trinket from one's childhood, or just some lifeless hunk of crystal.
 This is technically a character limitation, and the boost it provides depends on how irreplaceable the focus is.
 One can find crystals and gems relatively easily, even if they're somewhat expensive, but an item from one's childhood (especially when their home burned down as a child) might be very hard to replace.